tdonohue/dspace-site-parser/README.md

 ## Input CSV Format

-The input format is assumed to be a CSV of this general format:
+The input format is assumed to be a (UTF-8 encoded) CSV of this general format:

 INFO  | DSPACE_URL
 ----- | ----------